 Related Article: 3 Ways to Get a Medical Marijuana Card Online (in Minutes)

 Can I use Medical Marijuana Anywhere?

-3) In the workplace of the qualified patient
+- Using any form of cannabis in the workplace of the qualified patient

-4) At a public park, recreation center, youth center, or other public places
+- Using any form of cannabis at a public park, recreation center, youth center, or other public places

 Can I Consume Cannabis in My Car?